A 90-Day Journal That Targets and Strengthens Core Executive Functions

 What’s Inside the Companion Guide?

-The Comanion Guide Provides:
+The Companion Guide Provides:

-Prompts, cues, sentence starters, and alternative questions for all 90 prompts
+Prompts, cues, sentence starters, and alternative questions for all 90 prompts — so you never have to guess what to say when your child gets stuck

 Hi, I’m Katie Azevedo, M.Ed.